Trading Glass

 • Total hold time -- entry to exit duration

-After 50 or more trades, plot time-to-MFE distributions.
-You will find that each setup type clusters around a specific window.
-Trades that deviate far from this window underperform.
+Plot time-to-MFE distributions per setup — each setup type clusters around a specific window, and trades that deviate far from this window underperform.

 Practical Implementation